Contents

 Philippine International Driving Permit (PDIP)

-- Otherwise referred to as an international driver’s license, it exists for the purpose of allowing an individual to operate a motor vehicle in another country.
+- Otherwise referred to as an international driver’s license, it exists to allow an individual to operate a motor vehicle in another country.

 - Issued by the Automotive Association of the Philippines (AAP), which is the only organization authorized to issue such a document.